mc97-stack/IJTB-m2UY-7iPC-D0FN/README.md

 - Imported windows version will not properly compile the project.

 Resolution:
-- The program codebase will be finished before manually creating the Visual Studio solution file
+- The program codebase will be finished before manually creating the Visual Studio solution file.

 ---
 - Program on MacOS Terminal will not create a file output.
 N.B.
 File output still works as intended within the xcode environment.